krishna-9617/student-attendance-system/README.md

-# Student Attendance System
+#​‍​‌‍​‍‌​‍​‌‍​‍‌ Student Attendance System

-A simple Python program to manage student attendance digitally.
+A very basic Python program designed to digitally manage student attendance.

 ## What it does:

-- Add students and mark them present/absent
+- Create a list of students and record the presence/absence of each student

-- View all attendance records
+- View any attendance records

-- Check attendance statistics
+- See attendance summary

-- Search for students
+- Find students

 - Edit or delete records

-- Clear all data
+- Remove all data

 ## How to use:

-1. Make sure Python is installed
+1. Verify that Python is installed on the system.

-2. Run: python attendance_system.py
+2. Enter this command: python attendance_system.py

-3. Follow the menu options (1-8)
+3. Choose your actions by entering the corresponding number from the options list (1-8).

 ## Features:

 1. Mark attendance

 2. View records

 3. Get statistics

 4. Clear all data

 5. Search student

 6. Edit attendance

 7. Delete student

 8. Exit program

 ## Benefits:

-- Saves time compared to paper registers
+- More time is saved in comparison with paper registers

-- No calculation errors
+- There will not be any errors in calculations

-- Easy to use
+- The program is user-friendly

 - Quick search and filtering

-Note: Data is stored in memory and lost when program closes.
+Note: All data are temporarily saved ​‍​‌‍​‍‌​‍​‌‍​‍‌in